 For you to get the best results with your social media marketing, you will have to take the time to develop a social media marketing plan.

-Before you get started, have a clear vision of what your goals are.
+Before you start, have a clear vision of your goals.

 Knowing what your business objectives are will help you to make better marketing decisions in the future.